Is it harmful to completely discharge a lithium-ion battery?

 Ist es schädlich, eine Lithium-Ionen-Batterie vollständig zu entladen?

-Information about charging cycles
+information about charging cycles

 Is it harmful to completely discharge a lithium-ion battery?

 Timeusb Deep Cycle Lithium Batteries LiFePO4 have a lifespan of 4000 cycles at 100% discharge without affecting the performance of the battery.
 In this condition, the battery can be used for 10 years.
-However, if the battery is not completely discharged, it will have a longer lifespan.
+However, if the battery is not fully discharged, it will have a longer lifespan.

 Timeusb 12V 140Ah lithium battery with low temperature protection

-Depth charge vs. Flat charge
+depth charge vs. flat charge

 A lithium battery typically lasts 300 to 500 charge cycles.
-Assuming that a full discharge results in a capacity of If half of the capacity is used each time, these batteries can be charged 600 to 1000 times, and if 1/8 of the capacity is used each time, they can be charged 2400 to 4000 times.
+Assuming that a full discharge gives a capacity of X, lithium batteries can deliver or supplement a total of 300X to 500X power during their lifetime if the capacity drop after each charge cycle is not taken into account.
+If half the capacity is used each time, these batteries can be charged 600 to 1000 times, and if 1/8 of the capacity is used each time, they can be charged 2400 to 4000 times.

-A Timeusb LiFePO4 Lithium Deep Cycle Battery lasts 4000 cycles when discharged to 100% of its capacity.
+One Timeusb LiFePO4 Lithium Deep Cycle Battery lasts 4000 cycles when discharged to 100% of its capacity.
 If half of the capacity is used each time, the Timeusb battery can be charged 8000 times, and if 1/8 of the capacity is used each time, it can be charged 32000 times.

 How does storage affect battery life?